sitanshu422/body-mass-index/README.md

 # body-mass-index
-Enter your height in centimeters: 180
+*Enter your height in centimeters: 180
-Enter your Weight in Kg: 67
+* nter your Weight in Kg: 67
 your Body Mass Index is:  20.679012345679013 you are Healthy